joshschmelzle/joshschmelzle/README.md

 - 🤖 Hello!
 I'm Josh Schmelzle
 - 📡 I enjoy working with Wi-Fi
-- 🐉 Python is a jam
+- 🐉 Python is awesome
-- ⚡ Fun fact: I like mechanical keyboards ⌨️, Head-Fi 🎧 and music of all kinds 🎹🎶
+- ⚡ Fun fact: I like mechanical keyboards ⌨️, Head-Fi 🎧, and music of all kinds 🎹🎶